Uncharted Waters Online

 Uncharted Waters Online (大航海時代 Online) is an MMORPG set in the Age of Exploration, with the English version published by Papaya Play.
 It features over a hundred different sailing ships and an open world based on real Earth geography, with players engage in many activities such as combat, exploration, and trade on both sea and land while interacting with each other.
 It has a sandbox style game play and skill based character development.
 The game requires monthly subscription fee in Japan but the international server is free to play.
 It is developed by KOEI based on the Uncharted Waters series of games, and originally released in Japan.

 Uncharted Waters Online is available on the Windows platform in English, simplified Chinese, traditional Chinese, Japanese and Korean.
 Six years after the initial Asian release, Netmarble published the game, under its traditional English title, for the non-Asian market in North America and Europe.
-On August 18, 2010, the official English site was opened.
-The closed beta test was conducted from August 25 to September 6, 2010, and the open beta test was started on October 1, 2010.
-On October 7, 2010, the game was officially launched.
+The official English site was opened in August 2010.
+The closed beta test was conducted from August 25 to September 6, followed by its open beta test October 1.
+The game was officially launched on October 7.
 In November 2013, the global Netmarble service ended and was transferred to OGPlanet.
 In September 2017, the OGPlanet service ended and was transferred to Papaya Play, with a complete reset.

 The Japanese version of the game was also available on the PlayStation 3 from 2009 until 2018, and is available on the PlayStation 4 since September 2015.

 Gameplay

 Uncharted Waters Online features a variety of gameplay concepts.
 The game can be divided into sea-based areas, land-based areas, and towns.
 Like most MMORPGs characters gain experience in skills and levels.

-The player may choose from among 6 nationalities: England, Dutch Republic, Kingdom of France, Spanish Empire, Kingdom of Portugal, Republic of Venice.
+The player may choose from among 6 nationalities: Kingdom of England, Dutch Republic, Kingdom of France, Spanish Empire, Kingdom of Portugal, Republic of Venice.
 As well the player may choose from several "occupations" after choosing a basic class: adventurer, merchant, and soldier.
 However players can learn and upgrade skills from other classes, albeit needing more experience points.
 Under certain conditions a player may change their class, occupation, and nationality.
 Players are able to trade, explore, battle and join in live events such as the "Epic Sea Feud".

 As an online game it offers Player vs. Player combat areas and factional warfare as well as socialization in the form of in-game chat and card games.

 Synopsis

 Setting

 Uncharted Waters Online is set within several timelines during the Age of Exploration as a romantic and historic fictional account of the era.
 Inconsistencies are found in the presence of Christopher Columbus and Elizabeth I of England as well as in some quests.
-However, despite some of these timeline inaccuracies, the game offers educational content in the form of exploration of geography and culture.
+Despite some of these timeline inaccuracies, the game offers educational content in the form of exploration of geography and culture.
 Players can discover quests with historical value such as learning about the economic decline of Venice, or the rise of England as a naval power.